-Palmarosa oil is used to treat skin problems like eczema and psoriasis, as well as boils, abscesses, and acne.
+While the plant oil has many therapeutic uses, it is most frequently used for skin care because of its moisturizing properties.5 Palmarosa oil is used to treat skin problems like eczema and psoriasis, as well as boils, abscesses and acne, as well.
 Animals may also benefit from this gentle plant oil.
 Specifically, dog skin disorders and horse skin fungus and dermatitis are just some animal skin conditions palmarosa oil can help treat.

 Composition of Palmarosa Oil

 The main chemical constituents found in palmarosa essential oil are myrcene, linalool, geraniol, geranyl acetate, dipentene, and limonene.
 Geraniol, the most predominant of these compounds, makes up 70 to 80 percent of the oil.
 It is a monoturpenoid, which functions to reprogram miswritten information in cellular memory.8 This compound helps stimulate cell growth which, in turn, repairs damaged DNA.
 Palmarosa oil also owes its rosy fragrance to this chemical compound.9

 Palmarosa oil is well-known for its hydrating properties,10 and can assist in preventing inflammation and quelling dehydration.
 It also balances the sebum or oil production of your skin, aids in the healing of cuts and bruises, and helps remedy acne breakouts.

 Palmarosa oil's health benefits are also often attributed to its antiseptic and antimicrobial properties.
 In one study11 that tested the antibacterial activity of four types of essential oils — palmarosa, evening primrose, lavender, and tuberose – researchers found that palmarosa essential oil was the most effective against gram-positive Escherichia coli and gram-negative Staphylococcus aureus species of bacteria.